 While many dental concerns can be addressed by booking an appointment at a later date, urgent dental care requires immediate action.
-The emergency dentists at 172 NYC Dental offer same-day, effective treatment to help relieve symptoms and restore damaged teeth.
+The emergency dentists at 172 NYC Dental offer same-day, effective treatment to help relieve symptoms and restore damaged or cracked teeth.

 We are open five days a week.
 We will see emergencies from the start of our day as shown below:

 - Monday-Thursday 7:30-6:00

 Schedule an appointment today!
 646-921-5541 Book Online

 We are a full-service dental practice offering a wide range of dental emergency services in NYC to both existing and new patients.
 We are a multispecialty office encompassing dental specialists in oral surgery, endodontics (root canals), pediatric dentistry, cosmetic and pain management.
 We understand that dental emergencies can be painful, which is why we reserve time in our daily schedule for those who need urgent care.
 Finding an emergency dentist in NYC is not an easy task.
 Questions such as expertise, availability, insurance, and payments must be answered usually while someone is in acute discomfort.
 At 172 NYC Dental we are indeed the emergency dentist in New York.
 We make the pain in your tooth disappear and at the same time eliminate the angst in choosing a top-notch, ultramodern, caring facility.

 During our regular office hours, we prefer that you contact us by phone to coordinate your appointment as quickly and efficiently as possible.
 Once our office is closed you may book an appointment online.